walterdejong/synctool/doc/chapter3.md

 get the file `ntp.conf._wn` for `/etc/ntp.conf`.
 Node `node1` is special and gets a different file.
 All other nodes will get `ntp.conf._all`.

+There is a special group named `'none'`.
+Files with the extension `._none` will be copied to no nodes at all.
+This can be convenient when you temporarily wish to 'disable' a file.

 synctool responds to the directory directly under `overlay/`; it selects this subtree as a candidate when the node has a matching group.
 For example,